iframe-resizer/docs/src/content/docs/introduction.md

 The _iframe-resizer_ library aims to take away the pain points with using iframes.

-In addition to keeping you iframe sized to the content, _iframe-resizer_ also provides the missing browser API features, that allows you to securely intergrate your iframe content with the parent page.
+In addition to keeping you iframe sized to the content, _iframe-resizer_ also provides the missing browser API features, that allows you to securely integrate your iframe content with the parent page.

 - Scroll the page, relative to the iframe or parent page's position
-- Get details of the position of the iframe, the scoll position and viewport of the parent page
+- Get details of the position of the iframe, the scroll position and viewport of the parent page
-- Fixes in page linking in the iframe and allows links to propgate to the parent page
+- Fixes in page linking in the iframe and allows links to propagate to the parent page
 - Adds `onMouseEnter` and `onMouseLeave` events to the iframe element
 - Simplified message passing between the iframe and the parent page
 - Automatic domain authentication